INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: INVIGORATE POMDP

-Grasp actions are defined by grasp macros.
+As shown in \figref{fig:graspmacro}, grasp actions are defined by grasp macros.
 Each grasp macro is a sequence of grasps resulting in a terminal state.
-Assuming $\numobj$ objects is detected, there will be $\numobj+1$ grasp macros, including $\numobj$ goal-directed choices and 1 clearing choice.
+Assuming that $\numobj$ objects are detected, there will be $\numobj+1$ grasp macros, including $\numobj$ goal-directed choices and 1 clearing choice.
 Each goal-directed grasp macro $\gaction_i$ targets at object $i$.
 According to $\rbelief$, it sequentially removes exposed objects that most likely blocks object $i$, until it retrieves $i$.
 The clearing grasp macro $\gaction_{-1}$ is used to remove all detected objects when none of them is the target.
-According to $\rbelief$, it sequentially removes the most exposed objects. {It is non-trivial to analytically find the most exposed object blocking one specified target since all relations are probabilistic.
+According to $\rbelief$, it sequentially removes the most exposed objects.
+It is non-trivial to analytically find the most exposed object blocking one specified target since all relations are probabilistic.
 Therefore, we apply Monte Carlo method to estimate the probability of each object to be exposed and block the target, and then select the most probable one.
-As a result, the size of action space $|\aspace|=2\numobj + 1$.
-Note that in practice, for each step, we only execute the first grasp and then do re-planning, which helps to improve robustness.}
+Note that in practice, for each step, we only execute the first grasp and then do re-planning, which helps to improve robustness.

+For each object $\obj$, action $\qaction_i$ means asking the human whether $\obj$ is the target. \bluetxt{ The questions are generated from \cnet.
+Each question follows a template ``Do you mean $X$?'', where $X$ is a caption from \cnet.
+Noticeably, each asking action is associated with a specific object.
+To achieve so, we utilize multi-modal interaction \citep{goodrich2008human} by introducing pointing actions when asking questions, i.e., when the robot is asking a question about object $i$, it will also point to it using its end effector.
+Therefore, the number of available asking actions is equal to $|\numobj|$. }

-Since we assume that human does not change their mind about the target object, for any $\qaction_\obj$, the transition model is:
+As a result, the size of action space $|\aspace|= 2\numobj + 1$.
+Since we assume that human does not change their mind about the target object, for any $\qaction$, the transition model is:

 On the other hand, any grasp macro results in a terminal state.
 Therefore, we simply ignore the associated transition model.